 Follow on Twitter

-Eleanor West is a former member of Generation Zero, a New Zealand-based, youth-led climate action group, which in 2021 successfully coordinated a YIMBY campaign in Wellington.
+Eleanor West is a former member of Generation Zero, a New Zealand-based group which in 2021 coordinated a YIMBY campaign in Wellington.
 She is currently studying urban and economic geography at Utrecht University.

 Eli Dourado